-I recall reading years ago – Sir Patrick Hogan (ex-Cambridge Stud, N.Z) suggested, ‘racing’ is not ‘breeding’: breeding is not racing.
+I think I can recall, or reading years ago – Sir Patrick Hogan (ex-Cambridge Stud, N.Z) commented, ‘racing’ is not ‘breeding’: breeding is not racing.

 Instinctively I thought those given principles where correct: what he was suggesting right-on-point, a greater meaning to keep separate, the two.